alvinsim/javaee8-dateandtime/README.md

 3. After your instance of **Apache Tomcat** is up, open a different command prompt/terminal and go to the project's root directory.
 4. Execute the **Apache Maven** command `mvn clean tomcat7:deploy -pl jaxrs`, or you can go to the `jaxrs` module directory (`$PROJECT_HOME/jaxrs`) and run `mvn clean tomcat7:deploy`.
 6. After deployment is done, open your web browser and go to the URL [http://localhost:8080/datetime-calc/api/today](http://localhost:8080/datetime-calc/api/today).
 You will see the response of this example REST Web Service.
 Or you can open a command prompt and use `curl` instead.
+7. When code changes were made and it needs to be packaged and re-deploy to the tomcat instance, either run `tomcat7:redeploy` or `tomcat7:undeploy` and followed by `tomcat7:deploy`.

 ## API Reference